Home

 (1865-1949)

 Rachel (Minerd) Mayle was born in 1865 in or near Philippi, Barbour County, WV, the daughter of William and Margaret (Mayle) Minerd.
-She and her husband John, a storekeeper in West Virginia and Ohio, are seen here.
+Her husband John was a storekeeper in West Virginia and Ohio.

-John is seen at right, with a horse and wagon, and two children who are not yet identified, but presumably are his and Rachel's offspring.
+John is seen here, with a horse and wagon, and two children who are not yet identified, but presumably who are his and Rachel's offspring.

 Tragically, the Mayles' eldest son William "Clifford" Mayle died in 1907, at the age of 20, said to have been killed in a railroad accident.
 See below for more.